denoland/std/info/test-format.md

 case.
 The order in the list is the order they will be run, with each one inheriting the system state of the one that came before it.
-In the TPS report, befores are referenced by case index, and can only refer to case indexes that come earlier than the declaring test file.
+In the TPS report, befores are referenced by case index, and can only refer to case indexes that come earlier than the declaring test case.

 ## Prompt Chains